emmatex/CashinGame.Quiz/README.md

 # CashinGame Quiz Application

-CashinGame quiz is a game application which enables the users to answers.
+CashinGame quiz is a game application which enable the users to answers questions and test their ability.
-Tests results are being computed in real time.
+Also results are being computed in real time.

 # Prerequisites
  1. Build the project